Welcome to cardio vs weight training, As time seems to pass, the medical community, magazine and

-As any physical or spiritual path that we take in life, is a discipline.
-Self-discipline is something that has to be worked on and nurtured each day as we run in to obstacles that will surely test the hunger of your goal regularly.
+As any physical or spiritual path that we take in life, builds discipline.
+Self-discipline is something that has to be worked on and nurtured each day as we run in to obstacles that will surely test the hunger of your fitness goal regularly.

 The point made here in cardio vs weight training is: that there is a perfectly good reason why people search for their answers in calorie counting magazines...

 The majority of people that are using the cardio machines are there simply because it’s easy.
-They know perfectly well there's nothing, easy about the free weight part of any gym.
+Everyone knows there's nothing easy about the free weight part of any gym.

-But this is where the the real construction of the physique is built.
-This is where lines of definition and symmetry, contours, shape and shadows are created.
+But this is where the the real construction of your physique is built, where lines of definition, symmetry, contour, shape and shadows are created.